rokubop/roku-talon-shared/fly_grid/README.md

-# Cursorless Grid (WIP)
+# Fly Grid (WIP)

-A cursorless inspired grid that allows you to easily perform actions to a target or multiple targets, including dragging from one point to another.
+Allows you to easily perform actions to a target or multiple targets, including dragging from one point to another.

 | Command | Description | Example |
 | --- | --- | --- |